- A course focused on literary study, with an emphasis on oral literary traditions and narrative field trips

 next application deadline

 Some qualifications are offered part-time – these are indicated below.
+Please note that we do not offer online-only pathways for this course.

 MAster's (ft/pt; 180 credits)